-The Journal of Sport Rehabilitation (JSR) applies basic science in the clinical setting and provides mechanistic-level explanations of clinically based problems.
-JSR is dedicated to advancing the understanding of all aspects of sport rehabilitation, particularly in the areas of therapeutic exercise, therapeutic modalities, injury evaluation, and psychology.
-JSR functions as an international, multidisciplinary forum serving the needs of all members of the modern sports medicine team, including athletic trainers, physical therapists and physiotherapists, sports medicine physicians, and allied health professionals.
+The Journal of Sport Rehabilitation (JSR) is dedicated to advancing the understanding of all aspects of sport rehabilitation, particularly in the areas of therapeutic exercise, therapeutic modalities, injury evaluation, and psychology.
+JSR applies basic science in the clinical setting and provides mechanistic-level explanations of clinically based problems.
+The journal functions as an international, multidisciplinary forum serving the needs of all members of the modern sports medicine team, including athletic trainers, physical therapists and physiotherapists, sports medicine physicians, and allied health professionals.

-Articles in JSR have presented original research on topics such as talofibular interval changes after acute ankle sprain, difficulty with single-limb balance on commonly used rehabilitation devices, and the effect of functional fatigue on individuals with flat feet.
-Upcoming issues will cover topics such as cartilage repair and rehabilitation.
+Articles in JSR have presented original research on topics such as cartilage repair and rehabilitation, the validation of the Ottawa Ankle Rules, quadriceps and hamstring strengthrecovery during early neuromuscular rehabilitation after ACL hamstring-tendon autograft reconstruction, talofibular interval changes after acute ankle sprain, and the effect of functional fatigue on individuals with flat feet.

 JSR is devoted to the rehabilitation of sport and exercise injuries, regardless of the age, sex, sport ability, level of fitness, or health status of the participant.
-The journal also includes systematic reviews and critically appraised topics, which provide summary information to keep busy clinicians informed.
-JSR includes access to Technical Reports, which are published only online and have open access: http://journals.humankinetics.com/jsr-technical-reports
+The journal includes systematic reviews and critically appraised topics, which provide summary information to keep busy clinicians informed.
+JSR includes access to Technical Reports, which are published only online and are open access: http://journals.humankinetics.com/jsr-technical-reports.

-JSR is also published in a digital format, providing online subscribers with the same authoritative content of the print edition but with additional advantages, including the ability to search entire issues in seconds and access to back issues.
+For individual subscribers, JSR is available in online-only or print-plus-online subscription formats.
+Both versions allow subscribers full access to the journal’s authoritative content and online access to digital archives of back issues.
 In addition, available only online are Technical Reports, which are short articles that present results related to a new or modified method, instrument, or clinical technique; validity and reliability of methods; and important experimental observations within the scope of JSR.
-The content of the online version of JSR is available weeks before the print version arrives by mail, and subscribers can receive the table of contents of each issue by e-mail when a new issue has been published.